bartvanhoey/AbpFilter/abpio/Filter-a-standard-paged-list-of-the-abp-framework.md

-## How to Filter a standard paged list in the ABP Framework
+## How to filter a standard paged list in the ABP Framework

 ## Introduction